-This course will involve constructed books as containers for personal use and as works of art.
+This course explores constructed books as containers for personal use and as works of art.
 It will begin with creating a journal to fill with detritus from daily life, then move on to techniques for traditional and unique methods of binding.
-The contents, whether photos or collages, drawings or text, will be considered so that form and content enhance each other.
+Using mixed media, the contents, whether photos or collages, drawings or text, will be considered so that form and content enhance each other.

-FA 208 INTRODUCTION TO WATERCOLORThree CreditsNot Offered 2006-2007
+FA 208 INTRODUCTION TO WATERCOLORThree CreditsNot Offered 2007-2008